couchbaselabs/cboperator-hol/eks/helm-guide/README.md

 The scaling process is similar to the upgrade process (as values of the release are being edited).
 Previously a values file was used, however since only one value is being changed, using --set is appropriate.

->Note this is an example of a scale out, however a scale in can be performed by decreasing the value as opposed to increasing the value is being demonstrated.
+>Note: this is an example of a scale out, however a scale in can be performed by decreasing the value as opposed to increasing the value is being demonstrated.

 Using the release name from the previous section run: